 The free zone achieved a trade surplus across all sectors in the first nine months of 2019, with the machinery and electrical equipment being the major driver to the imports and exports growth, with 13% at AED 7.4 billion.

 Ongoing efforts to attract global investors

-DAFZA recently received an official delegation from the Bank of China to discuss prospects of future collaboration.
-The Chinese delegation was briefed on key, DAFZA-led strategic projects and initiatives, and the free zone’s experience over the last two decades in attracting, increasing, and sustaining foreign direct investment.
+DAFZ recently received an official delegation from the Bank of China to discuss prospects of future collaboration.
+The Chinese delegation was briefed on key, DAFZ-led strategic projects and initiatives, and the free zone’s experience over the last two decades in attracting, increasing, and sustaining foreign direct investment.
 This played a vital role in the economic growth in Dubai, driving business across more than 20 key sectors.
-The delegation was also briefed about DAFZA’s latest services offered to international companies, particularly Chinese companies based in DAFZA.
+The delegation was also briefed about DAFZ’s latest services offered to international companies, particularly Chinese companies based in DAFZ.

-DAFZA also welcomed a delegation from the Enterprise Europe Network (EEN) as part of the networks’ mission.
+DAFZ also welcomed a delegation from the Enterprise Europe Network (EEN) as part of the networks’ mission.
 The delegation comprised of representatives from 32 European companies on a multi-sector mission with a focus on EXPO 2020 Dubai.
-The delegation was briefed on market information from the UAE and the region, best ways to start a business and the incentives offered by DAFZA in this regard.
+The delegation was briefed on market information from the UAE and the region, best ways to start a business and the incentives offered by DAFZ in this regard.